SamuelYameogo/SamuelYameogo/README.md

 📈 Result: Identified optimal configurations for rural and semi-urban contexts with low energy access.

 ---

-### 💼 Financial Modeling & Global Collaboration
-🎓 WorldQuant University (2025 – Present)
-Currently pursuing an online MSc in **Quantitative Finance** at WorldQuant University, where I:
-- Explore topics in financial modeling, portfolio theory, and risk management.
-- Work on **hands-on projects** involving real-world financial data.
-- Collaborate with a **global network of quantitative researchers and finance specialists** during group works and for ideas exchanges and best practices.
-🌍 This degree enhances my cross-disciplinary profile by linking math, programming, and financial strategy.

 ### Explore my repos for more of my projects !